PDC-support/pdc-intro/episodes/job-script.md

 * Avoid too many short jobs
 * Avoid massive output to STDOUT
 * Try to provide a good estimate of the job duration before submitting
-* For very long jobs use checpoints to restart the simulation
+* For very long jobs use checkpoints to restart the simulation

 ---
 # Common reasons for inefficient jobs